Annapurna Sanctuary

 While ABC Trek does not demand travel insurance, it remains essential to have it because it functions as an all-important protective measure against unforeseen events.
 It covers medical expenses, emergency evacuation (helicopter), lost gear and trip cancellation costs so that your expenses remain under budget.

 You can best prevent altitude sickness by ascending steadily while gaining between 300-500 meters of elevation above 3000 meters.
-Your daily water consumption needs to reach 3-4 liters while you should keep alcohol consumption low and decrease your caffeine usage.
+Your daily water consumption needs to reach 3-4 litres, while you should keep alcohol consumption low and decrease your caffeine usage.
 If you feel a headache and dizziness, report to the guide and descend immediately.
 Drink plenty of water and maintain a steady pace.
-You must obtain medical authorization to take Diamox (acetazolamide) to prevent symptoms.
+You must obtain medical authorisation to take Diamox (acetazolamide) to prevent symptoms.

 Need Help?
 Talk to Expert!